IQSS/dataverse-installations/README.md

 This describes a set-up with two databases:
   1. An existing Dataverse db in Postgres and credentials to at least read the db tables
       - This Database is unmanaged.  e.g. Django does not update or attempt to update the tables.
       - With proper user credentials, you can edit records via the Django Admin--but **DON'T** do this against a production Dataverse
   2. A database for Django to create tables needed for the map and administration.
     - This can be any relational db.
-(Have used Postgres and sqlite)
+(Tested with Postgres and sqlite)

 ### Step 1: Pip install, y'all